leoabrantes/ContractPayment/README.md

 ## ContractPayment
 This program receives information about a contract and return the value of each installment (considered injuries)

+Interest: 1% for month
+GooglePay interes: 2% in the total result

 ### In: